ZachiNachshon/anchor/README.md

 > It is recommended to back the `DOCKER_FILES` directory by a git repository

+Anchor allow flexibility for changing the namespace and tag of all or specific container image/deployment.<br>
+The following environment variables can be set on one of the `.env` files:
+- `export NAMESPACE="my-namespace`
+- `export TAG="v1.1.0`

+> Default values are `anchor` namespace and `latest` tag

-#### Dockerfile instructions
+#### Dockerfile Instructions
-Every Docker file must contain the following heading in order to integrate properly with `anchor`
+Every Dockerfile must contain the following heading in order to integrate properly with `anchor`
 ```dockerfile
 # OVERVIEW
 # --------